Scoliosis most commonly appears during childhood or adolescence, but it can also develop during adulthood.

 Surgery may be recommended for selected patients, including those who:

-The healing process may take a full year or longer.
+The healing process may take six months to one year or longer, although the recovery from surgery itself is usually four to six weeks.
 Rods, screws or other implants may be used to hold the spine in alignment during this period.
 Once the fusion is complete, these implants no longer serve a function but are left in place to avoid the need for additional surgery.

 Depending on the nature of the curve and its location, the orthopedist may need to perform a fusion from both the front and the back of the body, a procedure that may be done as a single operation or in stages.